ansbilalgit/TicToc/README.md

 # TicToc
-Basuc implementation of Tic Toc Toe game in Java
+This is basic and very simple implementation of Tic Toc Game.
+Do contribute with me make this more intelligent and effective.